The TikTok Chair Challenge has confounded the internet.

 A reader has pointed out to us that this exact chair trick has actually appeared as early as 1971 in the US TV series All in the Family, specifically in the episode Judging Books by Covers which first aired on February 9th, 1971.

-The reason why women are so adept at the challenge compared to men is supposedly due to the differing centre of gravity in women, who are naturally not as tall or as bulky, meaning their centre of gravity is lower.
+The main theory behind why women are so adept at the challenge compared to men is supposedly due to the differing centre of gravity in women, who are naturally not as tall or as bulky, meaning their centre of gravity is lower.

 The lower your centre of gravity, the easier it is, supposedly.